DanMorriss/nialls-barbershop/README.md

 If the user is logged in, the 'Book a Haircut' buttons will take them to the booking form.
 If the user isn't logged in they are redirected to the sign in page before arriving at the booking form.

 ##### Sign Up Page

+This page uses the allauth page as a base with custom design added.
+The upername and pssword fields are mandatory but the email is optional.
+If the user signs up with and includes and email address they will be sent email updates on:
+- Creating a booking
+- Updating a booking
+- Deleting a booking
+- An admin confirming a booking

 ##### Sign In Page

+This page uses the allauth page as a base with custom design added.
+It allows the user to sign in with either their username or email address (if they provided one).
+It also includes a remember me button to make using the site in future easer, and a reset password link that will send the user a password reset email if they included an email when signing up.

 ##### Account Home Page
 ##### Admin Account Home Page
 ##### Booking Form